 Data collection in the special education classroom is a big undertaking.
 A better understanding of the data collection process allows you to collect data more easily and to determine if your interventions and teaching strategies are effective.

-Today’s guest blogger, Dana Howell, is a Board Certified Behavior Analyst who taught regular education, and special education.
+Today’s guest blogger, Dana Howell, is a Board Certified Behavior Analyst who taught regular education and special education.
 Dana has also been a paraprofessional and a speech-language pathology assistant.
-Her company, Behavioral Interventions And Solutions, creates ABA resources that empower parents with affordable and easy to use tools for managing challenging behaviors.
+Her company, Behavioral Interventions and Solutions, creates ABA resources that empower parents with affordable and easy-to-use tools for managing challenging behaviors.

-As a BCBA, I am now responsible for ensuring that the classroom teachers I work with take their own data and I often find myself sympathizing with their struggles.
+As a BCBA, I am now responsible for ensuring that the classroom teachers I work with take their own data, and I often find myself sympathizing with their struggles.

-Data collection is the systematic approach of measuring and gathering information.
+Data collection is the systematic approach to measuring and gathering information.
 Start by creating goals with the data collection system in mind.
 As long as your objective is measurable, data collection will be easy.

 Simply put, data collection helps you determine if your interventions or teaching methods are working.
 It will also highlight any changes that need to be made.

-Many teachers I’ve worked with in the past have expressed that they feel the strain of having to take data, while also teaching and running a classroom.
+Many teachers I’ve worked with in the past have expressed that they feel the strain of having to take data while also teaching and running a classroom.

 Instead, teach your staff to collect data.
 It can be very beneficial when your classroom staff is invested in data collection.
 It allows them to stay on track and busy throughout out the school day.
 Additionally, classroom staff can see the results of their hard work.
 Once your staff knows how to collect data, the classroom can still run smoothly, even if you are out.